- March 12-18:

 When one-half of a double feature is sold out, we start a standby line outside.
 People often leave after the first feature, therefore freeing up additional seats.
 Our ushers count seats and include as many people from the standby line as possible (for that reason, we ask your cooperation in NOT leaving coats or other belongings on seats!).
 It's extremely rare that a film is so popular that some on the standby line do not get in.

 - Senior membership: Those 65+ may purchase a $75 membership at the discounted price of $50.
-Members receive $7.00 tickets to any screening, any day of the year.
-This senior membership special is only available at the box office or through the mail.
-For more information click here.
+Members receive $7.50 tickets to any screening, any day of the year.
+This senior membership special is only available at the box office or online.

 Proof of age required to receive these senior discounts.

 A: Yes.
 Students who are currently enrolled in school may purchase a $75 membership at the discounted price of $50.
-Members receive $7.00 tickets to any screening, any day of the year.
-The student membership is only available at the box office or through the mail.
+Members receive $7.50 tickets to any screening, any day of the year.
+The student membership is only available at the box office or online.
 A valid student ID must presented at time of purchase.
-For more information click here.

 A: Yes.
 Go to http://www.printtixusa.com/reprint/.
 You will need your confirmation number & the last 4 digits of the credit card that you used to purchase the tickets.